Impact of the U.S. Ban on Named Chinese Securities

 Are you able to comply with the recent Executive Order on Communist Chinese Military Companies?

-Matthews Asia complies with Executive Order 13959 (“E.O.”) and does not hold any of the 35 named securities that are prohibited under the E.O. as well as the three recently added Chinese telecommunications companies.
+Yes.
+Matthews Asia complies with Executive Order 13959 (“E.O.”) and does not hold any of the 35 named securities that are prohibited under the E.O. as well as the three recently named Chinese telecommunications companies and CNOOC Limited.
 We are monitoring the situation closely to ensure we continue to comply with the E.O.

 Does Matthews Asia hold any subsidiaries of the named CCMCs?